grab/engineering-blog/_posts/2021-10-18-designing-products-and-services-based-on-jtbd.md

 ## JTBD at GrabFood

 A team at GrabFood wanted to prioritise which features or products to build, and performed a prioritisation exercise.
-The team wanted to figure out which features to prioritise and which product to build.
 However, there was a lack of fundamental understanding of why our consumers were using GrabFood or any other food delivery services.
 To gain deeper insights on this, we conducted a JTBD study.

 We applied the JTBD framework in our research investigation.
 We used the force diagram framework to find out what job a consumer wanted to achieve and the corresponding push and pull factors driving the consumer's decision.
 A job here is defined as the progress that the consumer is trying to make in a particular context.